 - The batter should be made just before the deep-frying.
 When making the batter, use a pair of chopsticks to stir the batter.
 Do not over-stir it as it should stay a little lumpy.

 - Right before you use the batter, add in a few ice cubes and stir to combine with the batter.
-This loosen up the batter and chill it further to provide an airy, fluffy, and crispy exterior of the tempura.
+This loosens up the batter and chills it further to provide an airy, fluffy, and crispy exterior of the tempura.

 - Cut off the pointed tail of the shrimp to avoid the shrimp from splattering while frying.
 (See picture guide in the recipe below.)

 - To make a quick and easy tempura dipping sauce, use Mizkan (Bonito Flavored) Soup Base and dilute with warm water.
 The perfect ratio is 1:5.
 Add a little grated daikon and you have the perfect dipping sauce.